How do I become a Marshall student?

 How many clinical hours are students required to complete in the RN to BSN program?

-There is no set number of clinical hours for this program.
-Students will complete various course specific assignments in order to meet the course objectives.
+Students will complete various course specific project based experiences in order to meet the course objectives.

 How long does it take to complete the program?